 Placing your subject off center creates a slight imbalance that catches your viewer’s eye.
 To turn on your grid lines (on an iPhone), go to Settings > Photos & Camera and switch Grid to on.

-It’s sometimes said that a photographer’s job is to create simplicity from chaos.
 A crowded background with multiple subjects in a frame only distracts from the focus of your shot.
 It can even confuse your audience.